 Children need Scouting like never before.
 That’s why it’s important to find ways to restart your Scout unit’s activities – whether virtual or in a limited in-person way.

-Our council’s Vice President of Membership is working with our staff to find examples of units who are keeping their programs going.
-Here’s an interview he did with three Cub Scout leaders whose packs might give you some ideas about things you can do with your Scouts:
+Our council’s Vice President of Membership interviewed three of our Cub Scout leaders whose packs might give you some ideas about things you can do with your Scouts right now:

 Den-sized outdoor activity – the CDC says getting outdoors is a great way to keep your mind and body healthy.
 You can do this in a safe way at our Cub Family Outdoor Discovery Sessions at Camp Tom Wooten.
 This program offers four hour sessions each weekend outdoors at our main Cub Scout camp with multiple precautions in place to keep everyone safe.
 Better yet, our volunteers will have a program waiting for you so the Den Leader doesn’t have to plan anything!